gr82morozr/codereview/README.md

 ```
 #!/usr/bin/env python3
 """
-Version: 1.3.0
+Version: 1.3.1

-This script processes log files from multiple input folders and applies both file‑level
+This script processes log files from multiple input folders and applies both file-level
-and content‑level filtering according to configuration parameters and optional command‑line
+and content-level filtering according to configuration parameters and optional command-line
 overrides.

 Configuration parameters (defined in the config block at the end) include: